ian-bravo/Code-Review-4/README.md

 Describe: Pizza.prototype.cost = function ()

-Test 1: It should return a method for calculating the cost of a pizza with additional toppings.
+Test 1: It should return a method for calculating the number of toppings.
-Code: orderPizza.cost();
+Code: orderPizza.addToppings();
-Expected Output: a number that reflects the price of additional toppings, i.e. 15 (dollars).
+Expected Output: a number that reflects the number of toppings.
 ```